dkazanc/TomoPhantom/README.md

  <div class="post-content">
         <h3 class="post-title">About TomoPhantom </h3>
         <p> TomoPhantom is recommended for various image processing tasks that require extensive numerical testing: image reconstruction, denoising, deblurring, etc.
-In particular, the software is well designed for tomographic image reconstruction (TIR).
+In particular, the software is well-suited for tomographic image reconstruction (TIR).
 For TIR algorithms testing, the popular <a href="https://en.wikipedia.org/wiki/Shepp%E2%80%93Logan_phantom">Shepp-Logan phantom</a> is not always a good choice due to its piecewise-constant nature.
 This toolbox provides a simple modular approach to build customisable 2D/3D/4D phantoms consisting of piecewise-constant and also smooth analytical objects.
 The objects include: Gaussians, parabolas, ellipses, cones, rectangulars, etc. The exact tomographic projections (sinograms) as a result of applying Radon
 Transform (currently parallel beam geometry is only available) to analytical objects can be obtained.
 The sinograms can be used for TIR benchmarking purposes